kian8017/kianmusser.com/content/articles/react-where-put-websocket.md

 It works, and it's easy to understand and reuse!
 However, it's not for everyone.

-Putting the Websocket in a hook works best when there are multiple parts of your app that each need to connect to different servers.
+Putting the Websocket in a hook works best when there are multiple parts of the app that each need to connect to different servers.
 For multiple parts that all need to connect to the same server, using hooks might not be a good fit.

 Let's review the pro's and con's.

 **Pro's:**

-- Works well for multiple Websocket connections to different URLs.
+- Works well for multiple Websocket connections to different servers.
 It abstracts away all the connection logic, making it easy to connect to different servers with the same hook.
 - Is easy to use with components.
-All you need are the `useWs` and `useEffect` hooks in each part of your app.
+All you need are the `useWs` and `useEffect` hooks in each part of the app.

 **Con's:**

 - Not a good fit for a single connection.
-If multiple parts of your app need to access the same Websocket, this hook won't work.
+If multiple parts of the app need to access the same Websocket, this hook won't work.
 It creates a new connection each time you use `useWs`, which could end up creating multiple connections to the same server.

-But what if multiple parts of your app need to connect to the same server?
+But what if multiple parts of the app need to connect to the same server?
 Is using a parent component and passing down the connection through props our best bet?

 Not quite.
 React has something built in for this very use case: Context.